Swiss-cheese models and the Dyer-Roeder approximation: Acknowledgements

 \section{Acknowledgements}

 The author wishes to warmly thank his scientific family, namely Cyril Pitrou and Jean-Philippe Uzan, for useful discussions and remarks on early versions of this article.
 Must also be acknowledged, for their comments, Thomas Buchert, Jean Eisenstaedt, Giovanni Marozzi, Fabien Nugier, and Syksy R\"as\"anen.
+I thank Andreas Finke for pointing out a mistake in Sec.~\ref{subsec:free-fall_Kottler} in the published version.
 This work made in the ILP LABEX (under reference ANR-10-LABX-63) was supported by French state funds managed by the ANR within the Investissements d'Avenir programme under reference ANR-11-IDEX-0004-02.